Cascade switching current detectors based on arrays of Josephson junctions: Experimental results

-The active part of Nb-array is about $2\ \mathrm{mm}$ long ($\sim \lambda_0/2$ at 74.5 GHz).
-Additionally, there are long passive electrodes (without JJ) with a total length $\sim 1\ \mathrm{cm}$.
-These long electrodes may act as non-resonant traveling wave antennas, which are characterized by asymmetric of-axis directivities \cite{Galin_2018,Galin_2020}.
-Fig.\ref{fig:fig1} (e) shows the array resistance (blue symbols) and the number of active JJs (red line) as a function of the polarization angle, $\Theta$, at a constant $P$. $\Theta=0$ corresponds to the MW electric field parallel to the array line.
-Fig. \ref{fig:fig1} (f) displays the corresponding sensitivity diagram, $\Delta R/V_{G}(\Theta)$, where $\Delta R$ is the resistance increase with respect to the turned-off MW, and $V_{G}\propto P$ is the Golay cell voltage (constant in this experiment).
-The diagram exhibits two lobes with a large directivity at $\Theta \simeq 50^{\circ}$ with respect to the array.
-Such off-axis directivity indicates traveling-wave antenna operation of long electrodes, enabling good impedance matching and absorption efficiency.
+To analyze the absorption efficiency of the array, we measure its polarization loss factor \cite{IEEE}.
+Fig.\ref{fig:fig4} (c) shows the detector voltage (blue symbols, left axis) and the number of active JJs (red line, right axis) as a function of the MW polarization angle, $\Theta$, at a constant $P$. $\Theta=0$ corresponds to the MW electric field parallel to the array line.
+The inset displays the corresponding polarization-loss diagram, $\Delta V/V_{G}(\Theta)$, where $\Delta V$ is the array voltage with respect to the turned-off MW, and $V_{G}\propto P$ is the Golay cell voltage (constant in this experiment).
+The diagram exhibits two lobes with profound maxima at $\Theta \simeq 50^{\circ}$ and $-130^{\circ}$ with respect to the array.
+The off-axis behavior is consistent with traveling-wave antenna operation of long electrodes, enabling good impedance matching and absorption efficiency.